highsidelabs/laravel-spapi/README.md

 # SPAPI_ENDPOINT_REGION=
 ```

 Set `SPAPI_ENDPOINT_REGION` to the region code for the endpoint you want to use (EU for Europe, FE for Far East, or NA for North America).
 The default is North America.
+You can use EU_SANDBOX, FE_SANDBOX, or NA_SANDBOX for the sandbox regions.

 ### Usage